UBC-MDS/ImgHelp/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `ImgHelp` for local development.
+Here's how to set up `imghelp` for local development.

-1. Download a copy of `ImgHelp` or fork and clone this repo to your local machine.
+1. Download a copy of `imghelp` or fork and clone this repo to your local machine.
-2. Install `ImgHelp` using `poetry`:
+2. Install `imghelp` using `poetry`:

     ```console
     $ poetry install